 Decorate if it Floats Your Boat

 If you are the kind of person who loves decorating for Ramadan and Eid.
 Then prepare to purchase everything now.
 There are many online stores that offer beautiful Ramadan calendars and decorations.
-This year, even Party City jumped on the bandwagon, and introduced some amazing Eid products that can be bought online or in select area stores in the US.
+In 2018, even Party City jumped on the bandwagon and introduced some amazing Eid products that can be bought online or in select area stores in the US.
 Keep the decor items ready, to put everything up on Chand Raat.
 See that time you saved by not overcrowding your local ethnic or Halal (permissible under Islamic regulations) meat store.
 Use that time to put up lights, other decoration items & banners.

 Also, did you know that you can easily make beautiful Ramadan banners at home?
 Do it yourself, or have your big kid make them.
 Here is an awesome tutorial by And then she said on how to create a Ramadan Banner at home.
 For those of you who are visual learners like me.
 The link includes a YouTube video as well.
 Once you make the banner, don’t forget to share a picture with her on Social media.